 Marital arguments caused many of the world’s conflicts, and my three divorces.

-My first wife Jayne and I attracted a crowd during an argument about my weekend schedule with our daughters.
-We screamed at each for about five minutes on the porch of her newly rented house, on a peaceful dead end street in Rockland County, New York.
+Jayne and I screamed at each for ten minutes on the porch of her newly rented house, on a peaceful dead end street in Rockland County, New York.
 Hate consumed us and obliterated our senses.

-Our screaming match ended when we observed her new neighbors staring at us, expecting a murder or assault.
+This screaming match ended when we observed her new neighbors staring at us, expecting a murder or an assault.

-A jury sentenced Clay Starbuck to life in prison, but his children think he is innocent.
+A jury sentenced Clay Starbuck to life in prison.
+However, his 5 children, and others, think he is innocent.

 Death Ends Bad Marriages

 Martin Daly and Margo Wilson studied the reasons for murder:

 Men often hunt down and kill spouses who have left them; women hardly ever behave similarly.
 Men kill wives as part of planned murder-suicides; analogous acts by women are almost unheard of.

 Men kill in response to revelations of wifely infidelity; women almost never respond similarly, although their mates are more often adulterous.

 Men often kill wives after subjecting them to lengthy periods of coercive abuse and assaults; the roles in such cases are seldom if ever reversed.